 You and your spouse hopefully each have a will that was created sometime during your marriage.
 If you have children you must have a will drawn up to protect yourself, your estate and your family should something unexpected happen to you.
-Once you get a divorce then you will likely have to change your beneficiaries to take into account that you and your spouse are no longer married.
-I highly doubt that you would want your ex-spouse to inherit all of your assets upon your passing away.
+Once you get a divorce, you will likely have to change your beneficiaries to consider that you and your spouse are no longer married.
+I highly doubt that you would want your ex-spouse to inherit all your assets upon passing away.

 Also, if you earn a particularly high income and are fortunate enough to have a high enough net worth you will need to take a look at gift and estate tax issues at the time of your divorce.
 This is best done through the assistance of a tax professional and a financial advisor.
-For all of these reasons, you should anticipate and plan for changes coming to your estate planning in the weeks and months following the conclusion of your divorce.
-There is no better time than the present to begin to plan for the changes that come along with divorce from a financial perspective.
+For all of these reasons, you should anticipate and plan for changes in your estate planning in the weeks and months following the conclusion of your divorce.
+There is no better time than the present to begin planning for the changes that come with divorce from a financial perspective.